MattD82/Predicting-Spotify-Song-Popularity/README.md

 ![](images/heatmap.png)

 ## EDA Takeaways
-- Distribution of dependent variable is quite unbalanced, and this will make it difficult for a model to predict the very popular songs, becuase there are less popular songs to train on.
+- Distribution of dependent variable is quite unbalanced, and this will make it difficult for a model to predict the very popular songs, because there are less popular songs to train on.
   - Only 0.2% of songs have a popularity score > 80.
   - Undersampling might be crucial to creating a good model.
 - No actual *null* values, but plenty of zeros for each feature, which could be interpreted as missing data.